cs3110/textbook/interp/evaluation.md

 Why have two different styles, big and small?
-Each is a little easier to use than the other in certain circumstances, so it helps to have both in our mathematical toolkit.
-As we'll see in the next few sections, the small-step semantics is a great mental model for OCaml evaluation, but the big-step semantics is closer to how OCaml actually is implemented.
+Each is a little easier to use than the other in certain circumstances, so it helps to have both in our toolkit.
+The small-step semantics tends to be easier to work with when it comes to modeling complicated language features, but the big-step semantics tends to be more similar to how an interpreter would actually be implemented.

+## Variables

+There's another choice we have to make, and it's orthogonal to the choice of small vs. big step.
+There are two different ways to think about the implementation of variables:

+* We could eagerly *substitute* the value of a variable for its name throughout the scope of that name, as soon as we finding a binding of the variable.

+* We could lazily record the substitution in a dictionary, which is usually called an *environment* when used for this purpose, and we could look up the variable's value in that environment whenever we find its name mentioned in a scope.

+Those ideas lead to the *substitution model* of evaluation and the *environment model* of evaluation.
+As with small step vs. big step, the substitution model tends to be nicer to work with mathematically, whereas the environment model tends to be more similar to how an interpreter is implemented.

 Some examples will help to make sense of all this.
 Let's look, next, at how to define the relations for SimPL.